edgio-docs/edgio-docs/src/guides/v7/performance/rules/conditions.md

         <Callout type="tip">

-          Curl does not encode non-US-ASCII characters. <!--If you would like to test this match condition using curl, then you will need to create a mutually exclusive match section (i.e., IF / ELSE IF).
-Each conditional expression within that statement should contain this match condition with the Encoded option set to different values.-->
+          Curl does not encode non-US-ASCII characters.

         </Callout>

 <edgejs>
 **Key information:**

--   Although you may configure {{ PRODUCT }} to [rewrite](/guides/performance/rules/features#url-rewrite) or [redirect](/guides/performance/rules/features#url-redirect) a URL, this comparision will always be performed against the request URL submitted by the client.
+-   Although you may configure {{ PRODUCT }} to [rewrite](/guides/performance/rules/features#rewrite-url) or [redirect](/guides/performance/rules/features#url-redirect) a URL, this comparision will always be performed against the request URL submitted by the client.
 Use the [Query Parameter](#query-parameter) match condition to match on a query string parameter for a rewritten or redirected URL.
 -   **Syntax:** `<NAME>=<VALUE>`

-    **Example:** The following value is only satisfied when the request submitted by the client contains a query string parameter whose name is `country` and whose value is `US`: `country=US`
+    **Example:** The following value is only satisfied when the request submitted by the client contains a query string parameter whose name is *country* and whose value is *US*: `country=US`

 -   Certain characters require URL encoding.
 Use the percentage symbol to URL encode the following characters: